- Recipe TypeDessert

 - After the doughnuts have had a chance to cool down, about 5-10 minutes, you can roll them in powdered sugar or a sugar/cinnamon mixture.
 I did both options, just for fun.

 - The beer gave these doughnuts a wonderful flavor.
 Not overly sweet and not too savory.
-Palmero is a Belgian dubbel from Hangar 24 Craft Brewery with flavors of dates, rum, spice, caramel and raisins.
+Palmero is a Belgian-style dubbel from Hangar 24 Craft Brewery with flavors of dates, rum, spice, caramel and raisins.
 Perfect to integrate into baking.
 The dubbel added a fantastic spice character to the doughnuts, which played off the added cinnamon nicely.
 The outside was ultra crunchy while the inside was cakey and moist.
 I would totally make these again.
 They would be so perfect for entertaining a late-night crowd!